e-mail: bok@dhit.pl

 If you have a nickel allergy, avoid contact with neodymium magnets.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Neodymium magnets will jump and contact together within a distance of several to around 10 cm from each other.
+Neodymium magnets jump and clash mutually within a radius of several to around 10 cm from each other.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.